Posted on: November 1, 2020

 Table of Contents

 When you go to Amsterdam it is useful to know where to find the best things.
-You do not want to have a bad experience, especially when it comes to drugs (like cannabis).
+You do not want to have a bad experience during your city-trip.
+And what’s worse than having a bad cannabis experience?
 There are plenty of companies in Amsterdam that are too expensive or offer poor quality products.
+The same applies to coffeeshops in Amsterdam.

 We have the solution for you!
 An overview of the 10 best coffeeshops in Amsterdam created by frequent coffeeshop visitors.
 Votes from 224 cannabis lovers.

-First, we’ll answer some frequently asked questions about coffeeshops in Amsterdam and weed in the Netherlands.
+First, we’ll answer some FAQ’s about coffeeshops in Amsterdam and weed in the Netherlands.

 For some this is a superfluous question, but many wonder what a coffeeshop means in Amsterdam.